sivanitzhaki/NLP-project-Toxic-Comment-Classification/README.md

 ## The flow

-Contemplating the project from a product perspective, we have established the subsequent workflow:
+Contemplating the project from a product perspective, I have established the subsequent workflow:

 1. The user submits a comment.
 1. The comment undergoes classification into either toxic or non-toxic categories - a binary classification.